alexjames/alexjames.github.io/_posts/2018-08-21-java-servlets.markdown

 ---

-A simple web server is just a process that is running on a remote machine with an open socket, listening in on incomming requests and serving responses to those.
-If this type of content you get back changes based on the sort of request, we say that the application is a web application.
-For instance, based on your request, you may get back an image or a webpage or have the content change.
+A simple web server is just a process that is running on a remote machine with an open socket, listening in on incomming requests and serving responses for them.
+If you get back different content based on the sort of request, we say that the application is a web application.
+For instance, based on your request, you may get back an image or a web page or have the content of the page change.
 Most web pages served through popular websites on the internet such as news, social networking and media-hosting websites tend to be dynamic.

 CGI (Common Gateway Interface) is one way of having processes generate and serve dynamic content.
 The idea is that the webserver will execute a script writen in PERL, Python, PHP, etc, which contains all the logic.
 This